fehawen/arch-guide/README.md

 Depending on the situation, hardware, prerequisites etc, set up a connection using either `ethernet` or `wi-fi`.

-Fed up with laptops sporting ever-changing input ports and over-priced adapters (erhmm...
-Apple...), leaving you unable to connect an ethernet cable?
-Then tethering from your phone over USB should work fine, at least if it's an **Android** phone (or so I've heard).
+Do you have one of those fancy new laptops with something ridiculous as perhaps a single USB-C port (Apple...), which requires you buy a buttload of (unreasonably expensive) adaptors to accomodate your connections?
+Then tethering from your phone over USB should work fine, at least if it's an **Android** phone (or so I've heard), and as long as you have the appropriate adaptor of course.
 If it's an **iPhone** you're currently sporting, then perhaps you ought to read [this](https://wiki.archlinux.org/index.php/IPhone_tethering).

 Otherwise, don't bother, just connect via wi-fi and hope it's working.

 #### 4.1.
 Ethernet

-Make sure you're somehow connected (really?).

 Detect your network interface, called something like `enp0s25` or whatever.